All Episodes

 You always surprise people.

-Uh one of the before you go, it's probably a silly question, but have you stopped to think how your life will change were you to be elected president?
+Before you go, it's probably a silly question, but have you stopped to think how your life will change were you to be elected president?

-I mean, it's nothing like for example, would you move to the White House?
+I mean, it's nothing like, for example, would you move to the White House?

 Well, I guess you'd sort of have to, but the truth is it would be a lot different.